 Welcome to my website!

 I am an anthropological archaeologist whose research focuses on Southeast Asian agricultural systems.
 I received my PhD in Anthropology from the University of Hawaii-Manoa in 2010 and was hired by the University of Guam as an assistant professor at the same year.
-In 2013 I joined the Department of Anthropology, University of California-Los Angeles.
+In 2013 I joined the Department of Anthropology, University of California at Los Angeles.

 My research focuses on the relationships between Southeast Asian agricultural complexes, self-organization, and the landscape.
 My investigations among the Ifugao of the northern Philippines integrates ethnography, ethnohistory, spatial analysis (through Geographic Information Systems), and archaeology.
 I am also engaged with the local community, through the Save the Ifugao Terraces Movement (SITMo – a local grassroots NGO whose main objective is to preserve the rice terraces and help document Ifugao intangible heritage) in developing conservation plans for their upland rice terraces.
 My long-term research goals include documenting Southeast East Asian agricultural systems and contribute to intensification debates utilizing Southeast Asian production systems as case studies.